divyanshukumarpcm/forcepwm/README.md

 TO BE USED WITH ARDUINO...IN PRODUCING ANALOG OUTPUT SIGNAL.

 The arduino file is given with circuit diagram on an arduino to try.
 Feel free....seriously.
+YOU CAN ALSO LEARN THIS TECHNIQUE AND USE WHEREVER YOU LIKE !!!!!!!!!

 THIS LIBRARY- FORCEPWM.H OR ARDUINO CODE CAN BE USED TO CREATE ANALOG SIGNALS WITH ANY DIGITAL PIN OF ARDUINO EVEN WITH NON-PWM ONES.